Push primer in-app messages

 Manual code removal

-The in-app message that you set up using this tutorial will call the native push prompt code automatically when a user clicks on the in-app message button.
+The in-app message that you set up using this tutorial calls the native push prompt code automatically when a user clicks on the in-app message button.
 To avoid requesting push notification permission twice, or at the wrong time, a developer should modify any existing push notification integration they implemented to make sure that your in-app message is the first push notification primer your users see.

 1